Home Assistant Core 2022.7 adds native support for the Aqara FP1

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-How does the Aqara FP1 work?
+How Does the Aqara FP1 Work?

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.